christerdk/Malmofestivalen-for-Android/README.md

 *Got a little time over?
 Help us make some awesome features so that we can give the users that little extra.* :o)

-So how does it look like?
+So what does it look like?
 -
-Here are a few view in the app.
+Here are a few views from the app.

 Start view: